alp1n3-dev/cast/README.md

 - [ ] Reference files to include in the body via their path
 - [ ] Wordlist / fuzzing support via the provided vars (`<% varName = ./tests/wordlist.txt %>` or something similar.
 Will resend the request enough times to iterate through the list.
 Can only be used in the request it is defined above.)
+- [ ] Further standardize success, error, and commit messaging.
+Add a contribution guide with any styling notes to the repo.
+- [ ] Optimize.
+Review for helpful debug logging (esp. at the beginning, during, and before return).
+- [ ] Ensure reproducible and verifiable builds.
+- [ ] Make sure to build for both m-series & intel Macs, and verify the executable works on `Fedora` `Endeavour`, and `Alpine` Linux.
+- [ ] Make the repo public and set up `goreleaser`.
+- [ ] Setup packages with `brew` & `pacman`.

 **v0.9**